Istrail-Lab/istrail-lab.github.io/Colin-README.md

 ## Opening the Project

 Every time you open this project, open a new terminal by putting your cursor at the top of your screen, clicking terminal, then clicking new terminal.
-When the prompt comes up, run the command:
+When the prompt comes up at the bottom of your screen, run the command:

 git pull